 Her poetry appears in Mi casa me recuerda / My House Remembers Me (2003).

 Valis is the recipient of a National Endowment for the Humanities Fellowship and the John Simon Guggenheim Fellowship.
-She is a Corresponding Member of the Academia Norteamericana de la Lengua Española (Correspondiente de la Real Academia Española).
+She is a Full Member of the Academia Norteamericana de la Lengua Española (Correspondiente de la Real Academia Española) and a Corresponding Member of the Real Academia Española.

 A novella, The Labor of Longing (Main Street Rag Publishing), appeared in 2014 and was a Finalist for the Prize Americana for Prose and a Finalist in the Novella and Regional Fiction categories of the Next Generation Indie Book Awards.